kemanedonfack/aws-serverless-web-application/README.md

 ![4](./images/4.png)

-Choose the files from your local machine that make up your web application.
-After having add your files go down and click on upload button
+Select the files from your local machine that make up your web application, and click on `Upload` to add them to your bucket.

 ![6](./images/6.png)

 ### Setting up AWS WAF rules and conditions

-On the AWS Management Console and navigate to the AWS WAF service
+Navigate to the **AWS WAF service** in the AWS Management Console.

 ![waf](./images/7.png)

-Click on **Create web ACL**
+Click on  **Create web ACL** to create a new web Access Control List (ACL).

 ![waf](./images/8.png)

 Provide a name for your web ACL and select ressource type in our case **Amazon cloudFront distributions**.
-Then click on **Next**.
+Then click on **Next**

-In the section **Add rules and rule groups**
+In the **Add rules and rule groups** section, click on Add rules, and then select Add managed rule groups.

 ![rules](./images/9.png)